WDZH: Alt 98-7 (2020–present)

-On November 19, 2020, at 12:00 p.m., in the midst of its all-Christmas programming, WDZH abruptly flipped to alternative rock as Alt 98-7.
-The first song on Alt was "Lose Yourself" by Detroit native Eminem.
-The flip occurred concurrently with Windsor station CIMX-FM dropping its long-running alternative/active rock format in favor of country music (as part of a dual-flip with sister station CIDR-FM).
-WDZH currently features on-air talent exclusively from sister stations across the country, including WNYL in New York, KRBZ in Kansas City, and KROQ in Los Angeles.
-Such a move had been rumored to take place since shortly after Entercom took over the station in November 2017, as Entercom had flipped several other "Amp Radio" branded stations across the country to the format, including the aforementioned WNYL, shortly after their merger with CBS Radio; however, rival iHeartMedia pulled a preemptive move around that same time, flipping WDTW-FM (now WLLZ (FM)) to the format and "Alt" branding with little warning.
-By the time WDZH flipped to the format, WDTW had dropped the format a year prior; however, it still competes for rock listeners in the market with the station.
+On November 19, 2020, at 12:00 p.m., in the midst of its all-Christmas programming, WDZH abruptly flipped to modern rock as Alt 98.7; the flip occurred concurrently with Windsor station CIMX-FM 89X dropping its long-running modern rock format in favor of country music (as part of a dual-flip with sister station CIDR-FM to take on Bell Media's standardized country and CHR formats).
+WDZH currently features on-air talent exclusively from sister stations around the United States.

+Such a move had been rumored to take place since shortly after Entercom took over the station in November 2017, as Entercom had flipped several other "Amp Radio" branded stations across the country to the format, including the aforementioned WNYL, shortly after their merger with CBS Radio; however, rival iHeartMedia pulled a preemptive move around that same time, flipping WDTW-FM (now WLLZ) to the format and its own "Alt" branding with little warning.

 During late December 2021, the station (and many of Audacy's other alternative stations across the U.S.) began tweaking the playlist away from a current-heavy presentation and adding more alternative rock-based tracks from the 1990s and 2000s.
 Until September 2021, the station aired the syndicated "Cane & Corey" morning show from WNYL in New York.
 Until August 2022, the station aired the syndicated "Church of Lazlo" afternoon show from KRBZ in Kansas City.

 HD radio

 On January 20, 2006, the station launched its HD2 sub-channel with a Traditional Jazz format.
-After the change to Top 40 (CHR) on FM on October 2, 2009, the station moved its Smooth Jazz format to the HD2 sub-channel as Smooth Jazz V98.7, with one live host from 9am-5pm, Madison Leigh, who had done mornings on WVMV in the early 2000s.
-Former WVMV morning host Alexander Zonjic also hosts Alexander Zonjic from A to Z on Fridays and Sundays from 7 pm to 8 pm.
+After the change to Top 40 (CHR) on FM on October 2, 2009, the station moved its Smooth Jazz format to the HD2 sub-channel as Smooth Jazz V98.7, with one live host from 9am-5pm, Madisun Leigh, who had done mornings on WVMV in the early 2000s.
+Former WVMV morning host Alexander Zonjic also hosted Alexander Zonjic from A to Z on Fridays and Sundays from 7 pm to 8 pm.

 On March 28, 2014, the station activated its HD3 sub-channel, and began airing a modern rock format, branded as Area 9-8-7, The Real Alternative.
 In April 2016, WDZH-HD3 flipped to Rhythmic Adult Contemporary as Party 98-7.
 In August 2019, WDZH-HD3 flipped to "Channel Q," Entercom's Talk/EDM service for the LGBTQ community.
+Channel Q eventually moved to HD2 which resulted in the HD3 subchannel being turned off.